-General and administrative expenses were \$2.0 million for the six months ended June 30, 2019, compared to \$4.1 million for the six months ended June 30, 2020.
-The increase of \$2.1 million consisted primarily of an increase of \$0.4 million in facilities and other expenses due to the lease of new office space and increased costs of supporting the expansion of our business, an increase of \$1.1 million in personnel expenses due to an overall increase in headcount and the recognition of additional share-based compensation, and an increase of \$0.6 million in legal and professional fees due to activities related to preparations for becoming a public company.
+General and administrative expenses were \$4.7 million for the year ended December 31, 2019, compared to \$11.1 million for the year ended December 31, 2020.
+The increase of \$6.4 million consisted primarily of an increase of \$3.7 million in personnel expenses due to an overall increase in headcount and the recognition of additional share-based compensation, an increase of \$1.4 million in legal and professional fees due to activities related to preparations for becoming a public company and an increase of \$1.3 million in facilities and other expenses due to the lease of new office space and increased costs of supporting the expansion of our business.